 Immunity - grant by the court assuring someone that they will not face prosecution in return for their providing criminal evidence.

-Capital Crime - crime possibly punishable by death but this varies from state to state. maryland probation violation occurs when a person fails to live up to the conditioons of probation
+Capital Crime - crime possibly punishable by death but this varies from state to state.
+Maryland probation violation occurs when a person fails to live up to the conditions of probation

-maryland probation rules are standard conditions of proabion
+Maryland probation rules are standard conditions of probation

 Implied Consent - Knowing indirectly through conduct or inaction that a person would agree or give permission.
 Charge to the Jury - judge's instructions to the jury explaining the law that applies to the facts of the case on trial.

 Charges multiple - case with more than one count or offense listed on the court file.

 Brief - written statement prepared by one side in a lawsuit to explain to the court its view of the facts of a case and the applicable law.
 Burden of Proof - In the law of evidence, the necessity or duty of establishing or proving a fact or facts in dispute on an issue raised between the parties in a lawsuit.
 The responsibility of proving a point or points: The level of the burden of proof for a type of case indicates the degree to which the point must be proven.
 In a civil case the burden of proof rests with the plaintiff, that must prove his case by the standards of proof as a preponderance of evidence or clear and convincing evidence.
 In a criminal case, the burden on the prosecutor is to establish the defendant's guilty beyond a reasonable doubt, a much stricter standard.

 violation criminal law a violation of criminal law may result in incarceration

 violation the system the criminal justice system consists of the criminal courts and the department of corrections